 - 3.7.8 Alterations, extensions and outbuildings are a common way of upgrading and increasing available space in the home.
 The objective of this policy is to: - prevent unsympathetic alterations and extensions; and - retain a mix of dwelling sizes to help sustain balanced communities across the National Park. - 3.7.9 Unsympathetic works can detract from a building's character, quality and its immediate surroundings.
 In some cases households may see the desire for more floorspace as more important than good design.
-To ensure the National Park retains high standards of design residential extensions will be expected to follow these basic design principles: - their scale should be subordinate to the existing house; - eaves and ridge heights should be below that of the existing house; - they should be on the side or rear of the property, not on the front; and - materials should complement those on the existing house, with a preference for natural materials characteristic of Dartmoor. - 3.7.10 More detailed design guidance is provided in the Design Guide and should be reflected when designing householder development proposals. - 3.7.11 An extension also offers an opportunity to improve energy efficiency and reduce our impact on climate change.
+To ensure the National Park retains high standards of design residential extensions will be expected to follow these basic design principles: - their scale should be subordinate to the existing house; - eaves and ridge heights should be below that of the existing house; - they should be on the side or rear of the property, not on the front; and - materials should complement those on the existing house, with a preference for natural materials characteristic of Dartmoor. - 3.7.10 More detailed design guidance is provided in the Design Guide32 and should be reflected when designing householder development proposals. - 3.7.11 An extension also offers an opportunity to improve energy efficiency and reduce our impact on climate change.
 The energy efficiency of Dartmoor's housing stock is very poor and a very high proportion of homes are difficult to improve, such as those off the gas network and of solid wall construction. - 3.7.12 To ensure permitted development rights are not used to avoid the 30% rule after permission is granted, permissions will be subject to a condition removing permitted development rights.
-Where there is a possibility of habitable accommodation becoming a separate dwelling over time (e.g. a granny annexe), permissions will be subject to a condition or legal agreement requiring it remains ancillary and tied to the principal dwelling.
+Where there is a possibility of habitable accommodation becoming a separate dwelling over time (e.g. a granny annexe), permissions will be subject to a condition or legal agreement requiring it remains ancillary and tied to the principal dwelling. - 3.7.13 There are only two exceptions where a proposal which exceeds the 30% rule will be permitted: - if the original dwelling's habitable floorspace is smaller than the standard set out in National technical housing standards33 for that type of dwelling.
+In which case a 30% increase from the relevant standard will be permitted; or - if a minor increase is necessary to ensure the proposed design conserves the dwelling's special character.